aplteam/Cider/docs/Contributing.md

 }
 ```

-This setting ensures that when you make changes to a user command script then those changes will be saved by Link, not as part of the project but in the folder is was loaded from by the user command framework.
+This setting ensures that when you make changes to a user command script, then those changes will be saved by Link, not as part of the project but in the folder is was loaded from by the user command framework.

 *That means that after such a change the script in the project is not up-to-date anymore!*